The best prepaid mobile plans in Australia (October 2024)

 Superloop SuperSim Save 4G Plan

 The Telstra network is the largest in Australia, so it’s understandable that prepaid users are interested in those coverage perks.
-Note that Telstra and Boost Mobile prepaid customers get access to the full Telstra network, but there are other mobile providers that operate on the Telstra wholesale network.
+Telstra and Boost Mobile prepaid customers get access to the full Telstra network, but there are other mobile providers that operate on the slightly smaller Telstra wholesale network, which is still more expansive than the Optus and Vodafone mobile networks.
 This category is to show the most popular prepaid plan on the Telstra network at the start of the month.

-At the start of the month, the Superloop SuperSim Save 4G plan was the most popular pick for prepaid plans on the Telstra network.
-It costs $20 per 30 days for 10GB of data, with speeds capped at 100Mbps.
-On the perks front, this Superloop prepaid plan supports eSIM, has a 500GB data bank, and includes unlimited talk and text to 15 dialling destinations.
+At the start of the month, the Superloop SuperSim Save 4G plan was back as the most popular pick for prepaid plans on the Telstra network.
+It costs $20 per 30-day recharge for 10GB of Telstra 4G data, with download speeds capped at 100Mbps.
+On the perks front, this Superloop prepaid plan supports eSIM, has a 500GB data bank, and includes unlimited calls and SMS to 15 selected dialling destinations.
+For other popular Telstra network alternatives, check out the Aldi Mobile $25 Mobile Plan or the Telstra $45 Pre-Paid Mobile plan.

 Main plan details